Connect with us

 But after Trinity chairman Richard Kane explained how financial uncertainty would affect available budget and expectations for next year, the pair touched gloves to amicably end Woodhouse’s 16-month tenure at The Northolme.

-“Personally, my business has been hit financially, due to the outbreak, like so many other businesses,” Kane said in a club statement.
+“Personally, my business has been hit financially, due to the coronavirus outbreak, like so many other businesses,” Kane said in a club statement.

 “There simply put, is just not a bottomless pit of money that I can put into the club.
 As well as the first team, we are also still establishing firm foundations within the community, at youth levels.